 “I’m an average nobody.
 I get to live the rest of my life like a schnook.”

 He basically says that life is different when you are just a random person without power, social status and money.
 This doesn’t apply only in the gangster world.
 People who made it (in every field) truly have a different life: they are happier and more fulfilled.
 This is why I always watch these kinds of stories to get inspired.
-Like I said I don’t want to be a criminal (I would be a terrible one in any case) but I want to be someone.
-That’s all I care.
+Like I said, I don’t want to be a criminal (I would be a terrible one in any case) but I want to be someone.